-The outdoors is where children get to learn about the world around them.
-It is a place where children can run, explore, jump, shout, and burn off energy.
+The outdoors is where children get to learn about the world around them so the importance of outdoor play cannot be understated.
+Nature is a place where children can run, explore, jump, shout, and burn off energy.
 By playing outdoors at a young age, children start to develop a respect for the environment.
-They learn to challenge themselves, take risks and develop an awareness of their skills.
+They learn to challenge themselves, take risks, and develop an awareness of their skills.

-Unfortunately in today’s society outdoor play is becoming replaced with TV, computer and other electronics.
-Health risks in children, such as obesity, are increasing due to children not getting enough excercise.
-Excercise through outdoor play is how children learn many of their gross motor skills such as balance and coordination and it is vital in helping build strong muscles and bones.
+Unfortunately, in today’s society outdoor play is becoming replaced with TV, computer games, and other electronics.
+Health risks in children such as obesity are increasing due to children not getting enough exercise.
+Physical exercise through outdoor play is how children learn many of their gross motor skills such as balance and coordination, and it is vital in helping build strong muscles and bones.

-Many children are involved in structured outdoor time such as soccer, baseball and other sports.
-Although this structured time is a physical benefit, the importance of unstructured outdoor play must never be underestimated and should be a large part of their childhood.
+Many children are involved in structured outdoor time such as soccer, baseball, and other sports.
+Although this structured time is a physical benefit, the importance of outdoor play that is unstructured must never be underestimated and should be a large part of their childhood.

 School aged children need to release energy after engaging in academic activity that requires concentration and focus.
 By allowing a child to release their energy through rigorous outdoor play, children are allowed to recharge their batteries and return to their academic studies with more positive energy.
 Physical activity is an essential component to academic learning.

-Today's society is one of evolving technology.
+Today's society is one of evolving technology so it can be very easy to forget about the importance of outdoor play.
 Children need to stay engaged and connected to the outdoor world through continues reinforcement.
 Learning to love the outdoors at a young age will lead to a love of outdoors for life.